Two Souls: Into the Fire # 264

 Ghost shrugged.
 “I guess you’re right.
 Sometimes I don’t think so, though.
 It’s been so hard to get where we are.
 I’ll tell you someday…”

 Melody looked harder at Ghost, and could see the sadness just below the surface.
 “It’s okay…when you’re ready.
 I have things to say, too.
 I know how hard it is.”

 She stopped in front of a two story house.
 “Well, here we are at my place, but not for long.
 Come help me pack.”
 She led the way to an upstairs apartment.
 It was very small, and sparsely furnished.
-“Just start grabbing everything, okay?
-Let’s put it all on the bed.
+“Just start grabbing everything and put it all on the bed.
 What do y’all have room for me to take?”

 “We got lots of room.
 We have a U-Haul truck, so you can take it all.”
 He looked around the room.
 “Is the furniture yours?”
 Ghost asked.

 “No, it stays.
 Just get everything out of the closet and dresser.
 I’ll do the kitchen,” Melody said, then went to get started.

 Ghost opened a dresser drawer.
 “This is weird, Melody, getting your stuff.”

 So, he did, putting clothes, shoes, papers, games, music, and videos all on the bed, and floor, until everything was cleaned out.
 She came in to the main room, carrying grocery bags, and a big box of items from the kitchen, adding them to the growing pile.

 “Shit, I didn’t know I had so much,” she said.
 “Now, just my make-up and bathroom things, and that will be all.”